bkomuves/plonky2-verifier/commentary/Recursion.md

       - Decomposing the query index into bits (to select the appropriate coset in the LDE).
       - Interpolate the coset evaluations (via helpers like `compute_evaluation`) to get the folded value.
       - Verifying that the folded evaluation is consistent with the previous one.
-      - Checking the the Merkle proofs at every reduction round.
+      - Checking the Merkle proofs at every reduction round.

     - **Proof‑of‑Work (PoW) Check:**
       A PoW challenge is enforced by checking that a provided PoW witness (a field element) has the required number of leading zeros.